Masayaelvin/book_lending_app/README.md

 ---

 ## **✅ Check if Ruby, Rails, and Bundler are Installed**

-Run the following commands to verify if you have **Ruby**, **Rails 8**, and **Bundler**:
+This application only works in ruby 3.2.0 or higher  version Run the following commands to verify if you have **Ruby**, **Rails 8**, and **Bundler**:

 ```sh